When you open a Ruby/Rails project, RubyMine runs gem executables that may contain harmful code from the project.

 Configure trusted locations

-On the Trusted Locations settings page, configure the local directories where the projects you consider trusted reside.
+On the Trusted Locations settings page, specify the local directories that the IDE should trust.
 Click OK to save the changes.

 The next time you open a project from one of those locations, RubyMine will implicitly trust it.